ioncakephper/hbsmon/README.md

 ## Quick demo

-This example shows how you to monitor changes to a `.hbs` template file and run a script when template file changes.
+This example shows how you to monitor changes to a `.hbs` template file and run a script when the template file changes.

 1. Create a `template.hbs` file: this is the file template file you will monitor for changes